aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getTextDirection() {#getTextDirection--}

+<b>@deprecated.</b> Please use the 'textDirection' property instead.
 Text direction setting will be applied.

 ```javascript
 getTextDirection() : boolean;